Subscribe to our mailing list

 When the Japanese invaded Burma in 1942, Major Seagrim was given the task of going underground and co-ordinating the Karen guerrilla forces.
 Seagrim, who spoke Karen and had a deep love for the people, lived amongst his fellow combatants and reassured them of the return of the British, for the Karen loathed the prospect of Burmese rule as much as that of Japanese.
 Seagrim led his men in a successful campaign of sabotage until, after a concentrated manhunt, his forces were almost completely wiped out.
 To prevent the ensuing torture of prisoners, Seagrim surrendered.
 Taken captive not in British uniform but in Karen dress, there was no question of the sentence: Seagrim was shot as a spy in 1944.

-The Commonwealth Rangoon Cemetery, where Seagrim is buried; Holy Trinity Church Yangon, where a commemorative plaque for Seagrim was unveiled on Remembrance Day 2017.
+The Commonwealth Rangoon Cemetery, where Seagrim is buried; Holy Trinity Church Yangon, where a commemorative plaque for Seagrim was unveiled on Remembrance Day 2017; Rosewood Hotel in Yangon, site of the former New Law Courts, where Seagrim was held prisoner by the Japanese, nicknames “the Rangoon Ritz”.

 Michael Aris never lived for a prolonged period in Burma, but spent time on and off here as the husband of Daw Aung San Suu Kyi, long-time campaigner for democracy and now the country’s de facto leader.
 Barred from entering the country for many years while she was under house arrest, Aris not only accepted her decision to put her country before her family, but spent vast amounts of his time drumming up support for her cause amongst the international community.
 As her biographer Peter Popham writes, ‘if Suu was born to do what she found herself doing in Burma, Michael was born to be her perfect other half.’
 In 1999 Aris was diagnosed with cancer.
 Despite pleas for mercy from the international community, the military junta denied Aris a visa hoping that Suu Kyi would leave to be with him on her own accord allowing them to bar her return.
 Suu Kyi stayed put and Aris died on 27th March, less than three months after the diagnosis.